Connecting the one-band and three-band Hubbard models of cuprates via spectroscopy and scattering experiments: Introduction

-More recently, an {\it ab initio} method with dynamical screening\cite{Werner} applied to the one-band model for La$_{2}$CuO$_{4}$ estimated a static $U_d (w = 0) \sim 3.65$ eV, while for the three-band model, it gave $U_d (w = 0) \sim 7.0$ eV and $U_p (w = 0) \sim 4.64 $ eV.
-Another very recent multi-scale {\it ab initio} method\cite{Hirayama} applied to the one band model for La$_{2}$CuO$_{4}$ estimated $U_d \sim 5.0$ eV, while for the three-band model it estimated $U_d (w = 0) \sim 9.61$ eV and $U_p (w = 0) \sim 6.13 $ eV.
-It is noted that the models have also estimated the inter-site Coulomb energies, as well as the nearest and next-nearest-neighbour hopping ($t$ and $t'$) which also show differences depending on the method \cite{MM, HSC, ESF,Werner,Hirayama}.
-The hopping $t$ shows significant differences in the one-band and three-band cases (see Tables 1 and 2) since $t$ defines different quantities (Cu-Cu versus Cu-O hopping) in the two models.
-Very interestingly, Hubbard-type cluster models employing $d_{x^2-y^2}$, $p_x$ and $p_y$ levels have been extensively used for calculating spectra in high energy spectroscopies like core-level photoemission (PES) and x-ray absorption (XAS), resonant inelastic x-ray scattering structure factors, etc. and the obtained electronic parameters\cite{Marel, Tjeng, BarDeroma, NeudertSCO, Okada97SCO, Boske, VeenendaalLCO, Veenendaal02, NCO, NuckerYBCO, Oles, VeenendaalBi2212,Sr2CuO3,Nd2CuO4,YBCO,Dean,Bi2212, Wang,Peng} are quite close to the theoretical estimates from the effective three-band model \cite{MM, HSC, ESF, Johnston,Hirayama} (see Tables 1 and 2).
+Very interestingly, Hubbard-type cluster models employing $d_{x^2-y^2}$, $p_x$ and $p_y$ levels have been extensively used for calculating spectra in high energy spectroscopies like core-level photoemission (PES) and x-ray absorption (XAS), resonant inelastic x-ray scattering (RIXS) structure factors, etc. and the obtained electronic parameters\cite{Marel, Tjeng, BarDeroma, NeudertSCO, Okada97SCO, Boske, VeenendaalLCO, Veenendaal02, NCO, NuckerYBCO, Oles, VeenendaalBi2212,Sr2CuO3,Nd2CuO4,YBCO,Dean,Bi2212, Wang,Peng} are quite close to the theoretical estimates from the effective three-band model \cite{MM, HSC, ESF, Johnston,Hirayama} (see Tables I and II).
 It is noted that the effective three-band model parameters were also used to calculate the dynamical spin structure factor of Bi2201 measured by RIXS\cite{Peng}.
 On the other hand, analysis of neutron scattering measurements of magnon dispersions\cite{Coldea} and angle-resolved photoemission spectroscopy (ARPES) band dispersions\cite{Leung,Kim} of parent cuprates have employed the extended one-band Hubbard model or the extended $t-J$ model to study the nearest neighbor exchange interaction and correlation effects, and they obtained electronic parameter values close to the values obtained from the effective one-band theoretical models.